TimOliver/TOWebViewController/README.md

 * Twitter.framework

 ## Why no `WKWebView` adoption?
-This library was built around iOS 5, with the explicit goal of supporting as many versions of iOS as possible.
+This library was originally built around iOS 5, with the explicit goal of supporting as many versions of iOS as possible.
 While there were some experiments in trying to drop `WKWebView` into this controller as an option for devices running iOS 8 and above, its API is so inherantly different to `UIWebView` that it would be very challenging to properly support switching between the two.
 As a result, the best option would be to write a new web view controller from scratch, designed around `WKWebView`.

 `TOWebViewController` will not be adopting `WKWebView` at any point in the future.
 If you would like an alternative view controller that does, please give [DZNWebViewController](https://github.com/dzenbot/DZNWebViewController) a try!